On the shortest open cubic equations: Introduction

 Given the difficulty of Problem \ref{prob:cub} in general, we initiated a project to solve it for individual equations arranged in a certain order.
 Specifically, if a polynomial $P$, presented in reduced form (that is, no two monomials differ only by a constant factor), consists of monomials of degrees $d_1, \dots, d_k$ with coefficients $a_1, \dots, a_k$, then the \emph{length} of equation \eqref{eq:gencub} is defined by

 For example, the equation

 has length

-Following \cite[Section~1.1.1]{MR4823864}, we identify equations \eqref{eq:gencub} if they can be reduced to each other by permuting or renaming the variables, substitution of the form $x_i \to -x_i$, or multiplication by a non-zero constant.
-Then for any given $B>0$, there are only finitely many equations \eqref{eq:gencub} of length $l \leq B$.
-This allows to order all equations of the form \eqref{eq:gencub} by length, and attempt to solve Problem \ref{prob:cub} in this order.
+Following \cite[Section~1.1.1]{MR4823864}, we regard two equations \eqref{eq:gencub} as equivalent if they can be transformed into each other by permuting or renaming the variables, substitutions of the form $x_i \to -x_i$, or multiplication by $-1$.
+Then for any given $B>0$, there are only finitely many (equivalence classes of) equations \eqref{eq:gencub} of length $l \leq B$.
+This allows us to order all equations of the form \eqref{eq:gencub} by length, and attempt to solve Problem \ref{prob:cub} in this order.
 The shortest cubic equations either have easily found solutions, such as $xyz+1=0$, or have no integer solutions for trivial reasons, such as $2xyz+1=0$; such elementary cases can be eliminated automatically by a computer program.
-The shortest equation with no integer solution for a nontrivial reason is $y^2=x^3+3$, which has length $5+\log_2 3 \approx 6.6$.
-This equation defines an elliptic curve, and the nonexistence of integer points can be proved by standard methods.
+Equation $x^2y+2y+1=0$ of length $l=5$ has solutions modulo every positive integer \cite[Proposition 7.2]{MR4823864}, but no integer solutions for the trivial reason that $-1<y=-(x^2+2)^{-1}<0$ for every integer $x$.
+A more interesting example is the equation $y^2=x^3-3$, which has length $2+3+\log_2 3 \approx 6.6$.
+This equation defines an elliptic curve, and the nonexistence of integer points can be proved by standard methods \cite[Proposition 7.4]{MR4823864}.
 More generally, Problem \ref{prob:cub} is algorithmically solvable for all two-variable cubic equations \cite{MR4731077}.

-The shortest cubic equation in $n\geq 3$ variables that has solutions modulo every integer but no integer solutions is $ x^2 y + y^2 + z^2 + 1 = 0, $ which has length $l=7$.
-This equation can be handled easily using the law of quadratic reciprocity \cite{MR4823864}.
-One can then eliminate all equations solvable by this method, examine the next shortest remaining equations, solve them, and continue in this way.
-After a few more iterations of this solve--exclude strategy, the project began to produce quite interesting equations, attracting the attention of people at all levels, from amateur enthusiasts and talented students to leading researchers.
-Amateurs tried to find integer solutions to the current shortest open equations by deep computer search, and often succeeded.
-In parallel, students and researchers, including leading number theorists such as Michael Stoll, Will Sawin, Jeremy Rouse, Daniel Loughran, and many others, produced proofs that other equations have no integer solutions.
-For example, the equation
+The shortest cubic equation in $n\geq 3$ variables that has solutions modulo every positive integer but no integer solutions is $ x^2 y + y^2 + z^2 + 1 = 0, $ which has length $l=7$.
+This equation can be handled using the law of quadratic reciprocity \cite[Section 4.1.7]{MR4823864}.
+Repeating this solve--exclude strategy leads naturally to more subtle examples.
+One such example is

-of length $l=10+\log_2 5 \approx 12.3$, which was for some time the shortest open cubic, was popularized in a blog\footnote{https://thehighergeometer.wordpress.com/2021/07/27/diophantine-fruit/} as the ``Fruit Diophantine equation,'' solved by Majumdar and Sury in \cite{majumdar2023107}, and then led to a series of subsequent papers \cite{vaishya2022class, prakash2024generalized, sahoo2024generalized} developing more advanced methods for solving similar equations.